chungquantin/substrate-dpos/README.md

 #### Reward Distribution

 - Reward for every block produced won't be distributed automatically but requires the validators and delegators to claim it themself.
 There is no deadline for claiming the reward.
 - To distribute the reward, the network capture snapshot of the active validator set with its bond and the delegations of those elected validators at the beginning of an epoch in `LastEpochSnapshot`.
 - The purpose of the `EpochSnapshot` is to avoid state of the validators and delegators change in the middle of the epoch.
 By that way, the reward is calculated using the amount caputred in the snapshot.
-- Some parameters are used in the **Reward calculation**:
-  - `BalanceFactor` is used for controlling the inflation rate via reward of the delegators and validators.
+- The reward need to be claimed by the network stakeholders by calling the method `claim_reward(who)`.
+Reward is distributed to the candidate automatically when they leave pool.

+- **Reward calculation and its related parameters**:

   - `AuthorCommission` and `DelegatorCommission` are the two commission percentages configured by the `ConfigControllerOrigin` to use for reward calculation.
+  - Likewise, `BalanceFactor` is also managed by `ConfigControllerOrigin` and is used for controlling the inflation rate via reward of the delegators and validators.

+  The `BalanceFactor` directly influences the rate at which new tokens are introduced into the system as rewards for validators and delegators.
+A higher BalanceFactor leads to higher inflation, as more tokens are distributed as rewards.
+Conversely, a lower BalanceFactor restricts inflation, resulting in fewer tokens being distributed.

+The formula this pallet use to calculate the reward is:
+$$P*S*B=R$$
+With:

+- $P$: Stands for the commission Percantage each actor is configured
+- $S$: Total staked of the validators or the total delegations of the delegator on the active validator.
+- $B$: Balance factor
+- $R$: Final calculated reward

 ### Further Improvements

-#### [Delay Action] Limited number of accepted offline epochs
+- #### [Delay Action] Limited number of accepted offline epochs

 The delay action feature can be enhanced by limiting the number of epochs a validator node can remain offline.
 Allowing a validator node to stay offline indefinitely without being removed can destabilize the network by allocating resources to an inactive node.

 - A new config type `MaxOfflineEpochs` and a new logic for removing the deprecated offline nodes can be added to implement this feature.

-#### [Slashing] Prevent candidate from joining the network without free participation after being slashed
+- #### [Slashing] Prevent candidate from joining the network without free participation after being slashed

-#### [Reward distribution]

-#### Multi delegation instead of direct delegation
+- #### Multi delegation instead of direct delegation

-#### Reconfigurable network parameters
+Instead of limiting the delegation model to direct delegation, it can be expanded to foster greater network engagement among delegators through multi-delegation.
+This approach encourages delegators to participate in multiple network activities, thereby enhancing their involvement and contributions to the ecosystem.

+Multi-delegation reduces the risk of centralization by spreading stake among several validators.
+This diversification enhances network resilience against potential attacks or failures from single validators, thereby improving overall security and reliability.

+- #### Dynamic active validator set rotation

+The current selection algorithm only focuses on the top staked validators which can lead to the centralization in the network participation.
+To address this, implementing a dynamic active validator set rotation mechanism is crucial for fostering decentralization and ensuring a more inclusive participation across the network.

+A suggested design can be calculating and ordering the candidate pool based on its stake weight $W_i$ instead of its total staked $S$.
+Stake weight is calculated by

+$$W_i = \frac{\text{Tokens staked with validator } i}{\text{Total Staked Tokens}} \times 100$$

+with $T$ is the total delegations and $S$ is the total staked.
+By that way, we can choose the validator in a more balanced approach.

-#### Prevent cascading deletion when a Candidate is removed
+- #### Prevent cascading deletion when a Candidate is removed

-## Game Theory & Economic Model

 How to distribute reward

-## Compromises

-### Reward Distribution
+- #### Mechanism to accept top delegations / bottom delegation

+Previously, we discussed the issue of "penny" delegation, which MinDelegateAmount helps manage but doesn't ensure the delegation pool consistently meets the required threshold.

+To address this, we propose implementing two lists of delegations: `CandidateTopDelegations` and `CandidateBottomDelegations`.
+Both are stored as maps where the key is CandidateId, and each contains a vector (Vec) of `DelegationInfo`.

+When `CandidateTopDelegations` reaches its capacity, the least contributing delegators are moved to `CandidateBottomDelegations`.
+This process frees up space in the top list for delegators with higher delegated amounts.
+If a delegator is moved from `CandidateTopDelegations` to `CandidateBottomDelegations`, they can move back to the top list if their delegated amount increases, allowing them to be eligible for rewards when the candidate is elected.

+This approach ensures that the delegation pool prioritizes delegators with substantial contributions while providing a mechanism for others to potentially move up based on their delegation amounts over time.

 ---